hasanshahriar32/neuronex_client/Readme.md

 ## Introduction - The Project's Aim

-The purpose of creating project Neuronex Ai is to help the students, educators, or general people at academic usage.
+The purpose of creating project Hstu Ai is to help the students, educators, or general people at academic usage.
 It responses at step-by-step method or other method as instructed.
 The ai also gives suggestions based on previous search.
 It’s assistive and chat friendly response method gives user a better experience.

 ## Project Features